 Sign 1: He allows his romance to turn into physical roaming.

+This might be a sign that he is not the one.
 And with soothing words, he attempts to invade the boundaries you clearly established more than once.
 Yet time and time again he insists, whispering he’ll love you forever hoping you’ll give in.
 Caution: that’s his testosterone talking, not a man of integrity who values and respects you.
 That’s when Satan goes into action repeating, “You’ll lose him if you don’t give in.”
 False.
 You’ll only lose your own integrity and gain the heartache that disobedience brings.

 Time to assess: Should you fail in this area, God will forgive when you ask.
 He will grant you renewed clarity and peace.
 And with confidence, you can declare: “If I had cherished sin in my heart, the Lord would not have listened; but God has surely listened and heard my voice in prayer.”
 (Psalm 66:17-18)